adayth/yaml-to-nagios-cfg/README.txt

 # Usage
 #######

-Go to script directory in a console and run: php nagios-config.php FILE.yml Where FILE:yml is the YML config file that you created.
+Go to script directory in a console and run: php nagios-yml.php FILE.yml Where FILE:yml is the YML config file that you created.

 The script will output Nagios configuration file format to standard output, so if you want to create a file just do a redirection
-with: php nagios-config.php FILE.yml > generated.cfg
+with: php nagios-yml.php FILE.yml > generated.cfg

 Then you should load that file in your nagios.cfg file.